-Lung Cancer •
+• Lung Cancer

-Since 2007, Lung cancer mortality rates in Norfolk and Virginia Beach steadily decreased. have Luna cancer is the second most commonly diagnosed cancer (excluding nonmelanoma skin cancer) and a leading cause of cancer death among both men and women in the United States.
+Since 2007, Lung cancer mortality rates in Norfolk and Virginia Beach have steadily decreased.
+Lung cancer is the second most commonly diagnosed cancer (excluding non-melanoma skin cancer) and a leading cause of cancer death among both men and women in the United States.
 Cigarette smoking is the strongest risk factor for lung cancer.
-Other risk factors include exposure to secondhand smoke, radon, and asbestos.
+Other risk factors include exposure to second-hand smoke, radon, and asbestos.36